aleph-im/aleph-docs/docs/tutorials/python/advanced.md

 Unlike the cache, you can use these volumes to store any kind of files, including databases.

-There is no guarantee that these volumes will not be deleted anytime when the program is not running and important data must be persisted on the Aleph network.
+There is no guarantee that these volumes will not be deleted anytime when the program is not running and important data must be persisted on the aleph.im network.

 Host persistent volumes have a fixed size and must be named.
 The name will be used in the future to allow changing the mount point of a volume.